spider-gazelle/mcp.cr/README.md

 WeatherMCPServer.run
 ```

-Here's a clearer and more polished rewrite of the provided README markdown content:

 ### Why the Unusual Name `MCP::MCPServer`?

 The annotation is named `MCPServer` instead of the more intuitive `Server` to avoid a naming conflict with the existing `MCP::Server` module.